a table of contents

 Nevada has labor laws that provide greater protections to employees than the federal Fair Labor Standards Act, or FLSA, including a higher minimum wage, and daily overtime pay in certain circumstances.
 On the whole, however, the state’s labor laws generally align with federal law.

-Nevada’s minimum wage will increase as of July 1, 2020 to $9.00 per hour for employers who do not offer health insurance and $8.00 for those who do.
-It will continue to increase until it reaches $12 for jobs with no health insurance and $11 for jobs with health insurance, by 2024.
+Nevada’s minimum wage increased of July 1, 2020 to $9.00 per hour for employers who do not offer health insurance and $8.00 for those who do.
+It will continue to increase each year until it reaches $12 for jobs with no health insurance and $11 for jobs with health insurance, by 2024.

 The employee does not have to accept the insurance to be paid at the lower tier.
 The employer is only required to offer it.

 The prior minimum wage rate for 2017 up to July 1, 2020 was $8.25 per hour for employers who did not offer health insurance and $7.25 for those who did.

 While minimum wage applies to most occupations and employees, there are a few exceptions.
 Nevada law exempts the following from both its minimum wage requirements:

 - Casual babysitters

 - Domestic service employees who reside in the household where they work

 - Employees engaged in an agricultural pursuit for an employer who did not use more than 500 days of agricultural labor in any calendar quarter of the preceding calendar year

 - Taxicab and limousine drivers